 Congratulations.
 You graduated from college and earned a degree as a healthcare professional – counselor, social worker, psychologist, or therapist.
 Now what?

-Although the US Department of Labor Statistics (BLS) predicts a 12 percent growth in jobs over the next decade, many of these jobs will go to students with master’s degrees in psychology or related fields.
-That said, the BLS’s previous 10-year projections, which were estimated at about the same growth rate, grew by only 3 percent.
+Although the US Bureau of Labor Statistics (BLS) predicts a 6% growth in jobs over the next decade, many of these jobs will go to students with master’s degrees in psychology or related fields.
 Over the next decade, psychologists, especially clinical doctorates without specialties, may face even greater competition from graduating master’s degree students.

 According to J. Ryan Fuller, PhD., Clinical Director at New York Behavioral Health, the fields of psychology, social work and counseling are “super competitive.”
 Although statistics show there are more opportunities in larger cities.
 Dr. Fuller asserts: “There are not enough jobs for the number of graduates entering these fields”.
 Dr. Fuller’s advice?...

 “Get research experience.
 Even if you are interested in clinical psychology, for instance, which may seem like a deviation from research, gaining research skills and training will increase your overall worth as a job candidate.”

 Keep in mind that unless you distinguish and define yourself both professionally and personally, you may fade into the background with the many other candidates trying to garner the attention of potential employers.